CMS-Enterprise/easi-app/README.md

 ##### Use case: Run database, database migrations, backend, and frontend locally

-Use the following to run the database, database migrations, backend server, and frontend client locally in docker:
+Use the following to run the database, database migrations, backend server, and frontend client locally in docker.

+Note: live reloading of the backend and frontend is not currently implemented, so code changes require rebuilding their docker images.
+As such, these scripts are not yet intended for day-to-day, iterative development, but for as-needed local testing of the app.

 ```console
 ./scripts/run-app-local-docker